mukhtyar/svelte-storybook-nunjucks-boilerplate/src/blog/posts/data-and-model-selection-08272017.md

 ---
 title: Underlying Data and Model Selection in Cal-Adapt 2.0
-link: Underlying Data and Model Selection in Cal-Adapt 2.0
+permalink: underlying-data-model-selection-caladapt-08272017
 date: 2017-08-27
 author: Cal-Adapt
 image: caladapt_post
 tags: Cal-Adapt, data
+snippet: Data and model selection in Cal-Adapt 2.0
 ---

 Through Cal-Adapt, users can download projected climate data associated with 32 General Circulation Models (GCMs, also known as Global Climate Models).
 This suite of models—known as [CMIP5](http://cmip-pcmdi.llnl.gov/cmip5/data_portal.html)—was used as the basis for the United Nation’s Intergovernmental Panel on Climate Change (IPCC) Fifth Assessment Report.
 There is a vast body of literature built on the CMIP5 data, and its use aligns Cal-Adapt with current, peer-reviewed science that is broadly used as a basis for policy-relevant analyses.